 A great way to experience umeboshi is to serve it like the mango pickle, the beloved Indian garnish.
 That is, finely chop a couple umeboshi up (removing and discarding the pits!) and serve a little alongside your favorite rice dish.
-Both umeboshi and mango pickle are sour, salted fruits with that pack a big hit of umami.
+Both umeboshi and mango pickle are sour, salted fruits that pack a big hit of umami.

 Popular Vegan Japanese Dishes

 Here are some of the most common dishes in Japan that are either always vegan or easy to prepare that way:

 Edamame (pronounced Ehdah-mah-may, with the accent on the first syllable) is the Japanese word for soybeans.
 It’s probably the most popular side-dish or appetizer in Japan.
 Nearly every bar in the country offers edamame.
 Just like English peas, soybeans grow in an inedible pod, each typically containing three to five beans.
 Each bean is two or three times bigger than an English pea.
 Because soybeans contain some fat, they’ve got a richer and more complex flavor than peas.